Welcome to EstateMate User Guide!

 • Only the description is searched.

-• Maintenance jobs matching at least one keyword will be returned (i.e. OR search). e.g. Broken window will return Broken pipe, Window repair
+• Maintenance jobs matching at least one keyword will be returned. e.g. Broken window will return Broken pipe, Window repair

 Examples: